-The 17th century Baroque church of Santi Vincenzo e Anastasio, which stands a stone's throw from the Trevi Fountain, has a rather curious claim to fame, housing as it does the praecordia of twenty-two popes.
+The 17th century Baroque church of Santi Vincenzo e Anastasio a Fontana di Trevi, which stands within the shadow of the Trevi Fountain, has a rather curious claim to fame, housing as it does the praecordia of twenty-two popes.

-Santi Vincenzo e Anastasio was founded as early as the 10th century, but the present church was built by Martino Longhi the Younger (1602-60) between 1646 and 1650, on the orders of Cardinal Mazarin (1602-61), who served as chief minister to the French kings, Louis XIII and Louis XIV.
+Santi Vincenzo e Anastasio was founded in the 10th century, but the present church was built by Martino Longhi the Younger (1602-60) between 1646 and 1650 on the orders of Cardinal Mazarin (1602-61), who served as chief minister to the French kings, Louis XIII and Louis XIV.
 The facade sports the cardinal's coat of arms.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private walking tours of Rome.